rstudio-education/rmd4medicine/README.md

     environment, and can you send R code from a source file (.R, .Rmd) to the console?

-      - *Bonus:* Even better, have you have tried to knit 🧶 an R Markdown document to some kind of output format like HTML, PDF, or Word?
+      - *Even better,* have you tried to knit 🧶 an R Markdown document to some kind of output format like HTML, PDF, or Word?

 ## Schedule